bbtai2lab/graphic2sequence/experiment_201809/README.md

 observing the difference between validation loss and training loss (red curve), we see that overfitting starts when training loss ~0.07.

 ### pix2code_v2_21_12_3.py

+so in this experiment, we early stopped training when training loss is roughly 0.07,